PayThePizzo/Predictive-Analysis-Notes/Theory/5 - CPI.md

 Since, the models are bound to pass through $(\bar{x}, \bar{y})$, this tells us that there is a difference in the the intercept of the two groups.

-We could achieve the same results by estimating two different models, but this would have resulted in a loss in the number of observations used to estimate.
-In fact, we lose the variability on the full sample and we merely focus on the instances of the same sex, restricting our vision of the sample.
+We could achieve the same results by estimating two different models, but this would have resulted in a loss in the number of observations used to estimate. <mark>In fact, we lose the variability of the full sample </mark>and we merely focus on the instances of the same sex, restricting our vision of the sample.
+Consequently the estimate of the variance would not match between two different models.

 <p style="color:red">Beware that this variable has a binary meaning, such as a boolean, and sometimes it is not to be included in arithmetic operations as it would be misleading</p>